 The occasional compliment of other physical and non-hair-related attributes can work a treat sometimes.

 But take it easy.
 Don’t do it too much, don’t force it, and don’t make it seem obvious.
-Only use them when it actually makes sense or fits.
+Only use them when it actually makes sense or fit.

-It’s usually OK to use one as a response to when he makes a complaint or moan about his balding.
+It’s usually OK to use one as a response when he makes a complaint or moans about his balding.
 But again, don’t make it seem too forced or too much like a reflex.